Lucin Cutoff: 1900s–1950s

-Trestle replacement

-The trestle was functionally replaced in the late 1950s with a parallel dirt and rock causeway built under contract by Morrison-Knudsen of Boise, Idaho.
-The trestle remained in limited use alongside the causeway until roughly 1975.
-The railroad eventually sold salvage rights to the trestle and Cannon Structures, Inc., through its Trestlewood division, began to dismantle it in the early 1990s.
-Trestlewood continues to market and sell the salvaged trestle wood.

-Openings in the causeway
+In 1945, the Midlake station was razed and demolished as part of an upgrade to centralized traffic control.

+1950s–present

+By the 1940s it had become apparent that the old trestle was functionally obsolete, a choke point due to only having one track, and deteriorated to the point where much more money was spent on it than deemed acceptable.
+Because of this, construction on earthen causeway to bypass the structure began in 1955.
+It would be a parallel dirt and rock causeway that connected to the existing ones.
+It was built under contract by Morrison-Knudsen of Boise, Idaho.
+The new construction was opened to use by freight by late 1959, at which point the old trestle was restricted and improvements ceased.

+In the mid-1970s, the trestle was abandoned after it had become too deteriorated for continued use.

 The causeway prevented lake water from flowing as freely as the open trestle had, and to help mitigate effects, two culverts were included in the original causeway construction.
 The culverts allowed for boat traffic and a limited amount of water to flow from the lake's southern arm (where surrounding freshwater rivers emptied into the lake) into the lake's northern arm.
 In the early 1980s, Utah experienced heavy flooding, and much of the extra water along the Wasatch Front flowed into the Great Salt Lake.
 This resulted in the lake experiencing historic high water levels and flooding nearby landowners.
 To aid the two culverts in channeling water to the northern arm, the State of Utah constructed a 300 ft bridge at the western end of the causeway.
 The state breached the causeway under the new bridge on August 1, 1984, allowing pent-up water from the southern arm to flow into the northern arm.

-The continual slow sinking of the causeway has on occasion required more material to raise its height above the lake level.
-During the flooding of the 1980s, this buildup included placing 1,430 surplus railcars along the northern edge of the causeway and filling them with rock to act as gabions (this feature is known as the "Boxcar Seawall.")
+In 1986, the causeway was almost entirely rebuilt after flooding caused its filling to sink into the water.
+This included placing 1,430 surplus railcars along the northern edge of the causeway and filling them with rock to act as gabions (this feature is known as the "Boxcar Seawall.")

+In 1996, the Southern Pacific railroad was merged into the Union pacific railroad (UP), with this, the cutoff too became its property.